MandyKwok/notes/ML/Evaluation Metrics.md

 # Evaluation Metrics

+* <mark>**First-order Suggestions**</mark>, *classification*
+  * Predicting probabilities:
+    - Need class labels:
+      - Positive class more important: Use Precision-Recall AUC
+      - Both classes important: Use ROC AUC
+    - Need probabilities: Use Brier Score and Brier Skill Score
+  * Predicting class labels:
+    * Positive class more important:
+      * False negatives and false positives equally important: Use F1-Measure
+      * False negatives more important: Use F2-Measure
+      * False positives more important: Use F0.5-Measure
+    * Both classes important:
+      * < 80% - 90% examples for the majority class: Use Accuracy
+      * \> 80% - 90% examples for the majority class: Use G-Mean

+---

 * __Classification Accuracy__, the ratio of number of correct predictions to the total numbeer of input samples
   * <img style="float: left;" src="https://miro.medium.com/max/746/1*yRa2inzTnyASJOre93ep3g.gif" width="300"/>
   * It works well only if there are <u>equal number of samples belonging to each class</u>.
   * Given imbalance dataset: gives us the false sense of achieving high accuracy.